nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/CoC_info_for_organizers.md

 Venue security and local authorities should be contacted when appropriate.

-Phone number for Aalto help line: 050 4646 462
+Phone number for Aalto help line: contact details removed

 ### Public statements